ansible/ansible/docs/docsite/rst/reference_appendices/general_precedence.rst

 Configuration settings
 ^^^^^^^^^^^^^^^^^^^^^^

-Configuration settings include both values from the ``ansible.cfg`` file and environment variables.
+:ref:`Configuration settings<ansible_configuration_settings>` include both values from the ``ansible.cfg`` file and environment variables.
 Within this category, values set in configuration files have lower precedence.
 Ansible uses the first ``ansible.cfg`` file it finds, looking in these locations in order:

    #. the file specified by the value of ``ANSIBLE_CONFIG``
    #. config in the current working directory: `./ansible.cfg`